-The beauty of these Audio Pro speakers is that they resist the temptation to overcomplicate things – part of the reason why three of them took home What Hi-Fi?
-Awards last year.
+The beauty of these Audio Pro speakers is that they resist the temptation to overcomplicate things – part of the reason why so many of them have taken home What Hi-Fi?
+Awards over the years.

 While relatively feature-laden, their design is geared towards unfettered sonic performance, and that is where each rises effortlessly to the top of its class.

 Before the Drumfire arrived, the Addon C10 was both the biggest-sounding and outright best of Audio Pro’s offerings.
 Even now, it's the performance-per-pound pick of the range.

 To begin, we play Nils Frahm’s All Melody.
 The scale of the sound is immediately impressive, digging down into the low frequencies with an assured combination of warmth and punch, but also affording the presentation an extra dimension in terms of layering.